-The lime tree of Naters is mentioned in a document as early as 1357 and was already described as "magnam" (large) by the scribe of the time.
-However, court was also held under the over 600-year-old Naters lime tree.
-Next to the tree, which is hollow inside, was the medieval pillory for punishing offenders.
-The base of a former pillory column is still visible, to which the condemned were fastened with iron bands and put on display.
+The lime tree of Naters is mentioned in a document as early as 1357 and was already described as "magnam" (large) by the scribe at the time.
+However, courts were also held under the over 600-year-old Naters lime tree.
+Next to the tree, which is hollow inside, was the medieval pillory for punishing offenders. the base of a former pillory column is still visible, to which the condemned were fastened with iron bands and put on display at that time.

-Public and private matters were negotiated beneath it.
+Public and private matters were heard under it.
 The small wall around the trunk of the lime tree may have served as a podium in the past.
 Right next to the magnificent tree is the old and beautiful vicarage.